-Injuries are an occupational hazard to jockeys, broken ankles, concussion, dislocated thumbs and worse, along with hours spent in saunas and food deprivation, to lose those vital pounds, is all part of the job and par for the course.
+Injuries are an occupational hazard to jockeys – broken ankles, concussion, dislocated thumbs and worse, along with hours in saunas and food deprivation to lose those vital pounds.
+It’s all part of the job and it seemed nothing frightened Bob – until he was diagnosed with testicular cancer.

-It seemed nothing frightened Bob Champion – until he was diagnosed with testicular cancer at the age of 31 and given just eight months to live unless he underwent revolutionary new chemotherapy treatment.
+At the age of 31, Bob was given just eight months to live unless he underwent revolutionary new chemotherapy treatment.

-During his treatment, Bob had clung on to his dream of one day winning The Grand National, on his favourite horse, ‘Aldaniti’…. and that dream came true.
+During his treatment, Bob had clung on to his dream of one day winning The Grand National on his favourite horse ‘Aldaniti‘…. that dream came true!

 In 1981, watched by an estimated 750 million people worldwide, Bob Champion, rode ‘Aldaniti’ to Grand National victory.

 “I rode this race for all the patients in the hospital.
 And for all the people who look after them.
 My only wish is that my winning shows them that there is always hope and that all battles can be won.
 I just hope it will encourage others to face their illness with fresh spirit.”